godotengine/godot-docs/learning/features/3d/spatial_material.rst

 * Disabled: Billboard mode is disabled
 * Enabled: Billboard mode is enabled, object -Z axis will always face the camera.
 * Y-Billboard: Object X axis will always be aligned with the camera
-* Particles: When using particle systems, this type of billboar is best, because it allows specifying animation options.
+* Particles: When using particle systems, this type of billboard is best, because it allows specifying animation options.

 .. image:: /img/spatial_material9.png